halkyonio/tap/export-secrets.md

 # Using the ClusterPullSecret controller

-Another solution would to be to create from an existing Docker secret, a new one within the target namespace and to patch the SA with the property `imagePullSecret` using the ClusterPullSecret [controller](https://github.com/alexellis/registry-creds/)
+This solution relies on a Controller able using an existing kubernetes Docker secret to create a new one within the target namespaces and to patch the SA with the property `imagePullSecret` using the ClusterPullSecret [controller](https://github.com/alexellis/registry-creds/)

 Create first a Kind k8s cluster with a secured registry and install the controller